-Impact Marriage and Civil Partnership: Yes Marriage and Civil Partnership Groups Impacted: ["Single","Never married and never registered a civil partnership","Married: Same sex","Married: Opposite sex","In a registered civil partnership: Opposite sex","In a registered civil partnership: Same sex","Separated, but still married","Separated, but still in a registered civil partnership","Divorced","Formerly in a civil partnership now legally dissolved","Widowed","Surviving partner from civil partnership"] Marriage and Civil Partnership Impact Details: Service users: 34% of households in the city are households with dependent children (144,362).
+Impact Marriage and Civil Partnership: Yes Marriage and Civil Partnership Groups Impacted: ["Single","Never married and never registered a civil partnership","Married: Same sex","Married: Opposite sex","In a registered civil partnership: Opposite sex","In a registered civil partnership: Same sex","Separated, but still married","Separated, but still in a registered civil partnership","Divorced","Formerly in a civil partnership now legally dissolved","Widowed","Surviving partner from civil partnership"]

+Marriage and Civil Partnership Impact Details: Service users: 34% of households in the city are households with dependent children (144,362).
 Of these, the highest category of households with dependent children are those living in a married or civil partnership household (80,851, at least of those that are of legal age for marriage or registered civil partnership).
 As such, any proposed cuts to funding, resources or training within services will likely impact married or civilly partnered families.
 Similarly, we know that single parent families may have additional difficulties linked to why it is a single-parent family and known to the Trust (e.g. domestic abuse, parental death).
 Some children, young people and families not married or civilly partnered may be more vulnerable, therefore reduced support for these families through service or resource cuts may be more keenly felt by these families.
-Staff: Information is not held on marriage or civil partnership of the Trust's workforce.
-Marriage and Civil Partnership Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Marriage and Civil Partnership Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.